Gökhan Güleç

 Gökhan Güleç (born 25 September 1985) is a Turkish footballer who currently plays for Şanlıurfaspor.

 Career

-Güleç was transferred to his previous club, Beşiktaş, on 17 January 2006 by French Manager Jean Tigana who was advised by Turkish National Team manager Fatih Terim.
+Güleç was transferred to his previous club, Beşiktaş, on 17 January 2006 by French Manager Jean Tigana who was advised by Turkey national team manager Fatih Terim.
 He has currently scored 10 goals in 20 Turkish Super Cup games.
 In November 2009 he opened the scoring in his team's shock 1–3 away win at Fenerbahce.
 In five games, he had scored six goals in the first half of the 2009 season, in all competitions.

 In December 2012, Güleç agreed to join Azerbaijan Premier League side Khazar Lankaran He played a total of 13 games, scoring twice before being released at the end of the 2012–13 season.
 Güleç is of Albanian origin.